• 1 Writing Sanskrit

 Follow along with the audio as the narrator repeats the simple vowel sounds.
 Listen closely to his pronunciation.

-Enjoy this video, “The First Sanskrit Lesson—Mastery of Sound,” from the Sanskrit Channel on the cruciality of learning the alphabet well, with a presentation of the vowels.
+“The First Sanskrit Lesson—Mastery of Sound,” stresses learning the alphabet well and provides a lucid presentation of the vowels.

 The vowel ṛ ऋ can seem challenging to English speakers, but is actually not so difficult.
 It is pronounced, according to tradition, in two primary ways.
 Purely speaking, it is simply an r sound, and is pronounced as such.
 Often, however, it is colored by a short, subtle i or u—generating the hint of ri or as ru—usually while rolling the r at least slightly.